EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.image.md

 ### imUtil.image.images2cube

 Store a set of images of the same size in a cube.
-Package: imUtil.image Description: Given a cell array of images or a structure array that contains a field with image, convert it to a cube of
+Package: imUtil.image Description: Given a cell array of images or a structure array that contains a field with image, convert it to a cube of images.
+By default the image index is 3.